Lev Rebet: Early political career

-June 30, 1941
+30 June 1941

-On June 30, 1941, when the OUN proclaimed independence in Wehrmacht-occupied Lviv (renamed "Lemberg" until late 1944), Rebet became the deputy prime minister of the Ukrainian government, appointed by the prime minister Yaroslav Stetsko.
+On 30 June 1941, when the OUN proclaimed independence in Wehrmacht-occupied Lviv (renamed "Lemberg" until late 1944), Rebet became the deputy prime minister of the Ukrainian government, appointed by the prime minister Yaroslav Stetsko.

-When Stetsko was arrested, Rebet became acting prime minister of the Government.
+The German occupying forces did not recognise the OUN move for independence.
+They successively arrested Bandera and Stetsko, leading to Lev Rebet briefly becoming acting prime minister of the Ukrainian national government.

 Arrest and internment by the Nazis

-In August 1941, Rebet was arrested by the Gestapo.
-He spent the next three years in the Sachsenhausen concentration camp in Zellenbau – a section where political prisoners were kept.
+In August 1941, Rebet was himself arrested by the Gestapo.
+He spent the next three years in the Sachsenhausen concentration camp in Zellenbau; a section where political prisoners were kept.
+After the war, he moved to Munich in the American occupation zone, then a centre of the Ukrainian diaspora.

-Publications and assassination
+Publications and political views

-Rebet was very active in exile with publications.
-He worked as the editor of a number of periodicals.
-In 1949, he completed his doctoral dissertation and in the 1950s took up research and scholarship in the fields of law, politics and sociology.
-His major works included "The Formation of the Ukrainian Nation" (1951) and "The Theory of Nations" (1956).
+Rebet continued his political activity in exile with a varied number of publications.
+He worked as the editor of multiple Ukrainian-language periodicals and took up research and scholarship in the fields of law, politics and sociology.
+In 1949, he completed his doctoral dissertation and was appointed Professor of State Law at the Ukrainian Free University.
+His major academic works included "The Formation of the Ukrainian Nation" (1951) and "The Theory of Nations" (1956).
+On the editorial pages of the Ukrainian Independist, he also engaged critically with the OUN, its wartime activities and current direction.
+On his former associate Bandera, for instance, he wrote:

+He [Bandera] was arrested in 1934 and afterwards he never returned to Ukraine: apart from a brief period in 1940 and 1941 he had no direct connection with the organization, being as he was either in prison, or in a concentration camp, or in exile abroad.
+However, for a whole series of reasons, it is his name (mainly after the OUN split in 1940...) that turned out to be most closely associated with the history of the organization, much more closely than the work he contributed to it could really justify.

+In 1956, this eventually led to a split between Bandera's OUN-B and the more moderate OUN-Z, jointly led by Rebet and Zinoviy Matla.

+Assassination

-He was assassinated on 12 October 1957 in Munich by a KGB agent, Bohdan Stashynsky, using a poison atomizer mist gun.
-After Rebet was assassinated, his widow Daria continued his work.
+He was assassinated on 12 October 1957 in Munich by a KGB agent, Bohdan Stashynsky, using a hydrogen cyanide atomizer mist gun.
+After Rebet was assassinated, his widow Daria Rebet and his colleague Bohdan Kordiuk, who succeeded him as editor of the "Ukrainian Independist", continued his work.

-Stashynsky would assassinate Rebet's associate Stepan Bandera by similar means in 1959.
+Stashynsky would go on to assassinate Rebet's associate Stepan Bandera by similar means in 1959.